 Leepike Ridge

-Outlaws of Time is Louis L'Amour's Lonesome Gods meets Doctor Who told through the voice of a modern Flannery O'Connor for boys - set in the sticky Arizona desert.
-And just to make it a little more of a tilt-a-whirl, reminiscent of Doctor Who and Flannery O'Connor, every name and every symbol has layered meaning. … Continue reading Outlaws of Time
+Outlaws of Time is Louis L’Amour’s Lonesome Gods meets Doctor Who told through the voice of a modern Flannery O’Connor for boys – set in the Arizona desert.

 100 Cupboards: American Magician’s Nephew